RustFestEU/transcript/talks/03-felix-klock.md

-What about if I have a real arrow int and I want a function that takes ints to ints.
+What about if I have a real-arrow-int and I want a function that takes ints to ints.
 The client isation, I will feed integer into the function.
 If you give me something that can handle reals as well.